hiral723/civilization_simulation/README.md

 ## ⚠️ Known Limitations

 - No authentication — anyone can add or delete civilizations
-- Claude API narrative requires a valid Anthropic API key to be accessible from the backend host
 - No persistent `.env` file included — DB password must be set manually in `db.js` or via environment
 - `node_modules/` should not be committed — add to `.gitignore` before pushing